denza/profitbricks-sdk-net/README.md

                 // CreateDataCenterRequest.
                 // The only required field is DataCenterName.
-                // If location parameter is left empty the virtual data center will be created in the user's default region var datacenter = new Datacenter
+                // If the location argument is left empty the virtual data center will be created in the user's default region var datacenter = new Datacenter
                 {
                     Properties = new DatacenterProperties